openstack-archive/tripleo-specs/specs/policy/patch-abandonment.rst

 and no activity to resolve the issues, a core reviewer should abandon the change with a reference to this policy.

+If a proposed patch with no activity for 90 days is in merge conflict, even with a +1 from CI, a core reviewer should abandon the change with a reference to this policy.

 When NOT to Abandon
 ===================